Explosions Reported at Jammu Airport Amid India-Pakistan Tensions

-» Published: May 08 2025 at 06:22
+» Published: May 08 2025

 Photo: Mukhtar Khan/AP/TT

-According to Pakistan, the country's forces have killed 40-50 Indian soldiers in a series of attacks on Indian military installations.
+According to Pakistan, the country's forces killed 40-50 Indian soldiers in a series of attacks on Indian military installations.

-India threatens with further "decisive" retaliation.
+India is threatening further "decisive" actions.

 Drones shot down